 Disclaimer: HUD does not endorse any of the companies or systems mentioned on this page.
 Counselors should take on the responsibility of researching web platforms, CMSs, and advertising tools before deciding to use them at their agency.
 HUD also strongly encourages counselors to evaluate web security risks, proper data storage, and safeguarding Personally Identifiable Information (PII) when handling client data.

-The products and services included on this page are offered at a nominal cost and are currently in use by housing counseling agencies, but should still be evaluated first for overall ease of use and effectiveness.
-If your agency is using a product or web platform that you feel should be included here, please contact email@example.com with your suggestions.
+The products and services included on this page are offered at a nominal cost, or are free of charge, and are currently in use by housing counseling agencies, but should still be evaluated first for overall ease of use and effectiveness.
+If your agency is using a product or web platform that you feel should be included here, please contact firstname.lastname@example.org with your suggestions.

 Online Education can be an effective alternative or a great supplement for prospective first-time homebuyer workshops, in addition to in-person or remote housing counseling sessions.

 Housing counseling agencies are also encouraged to review the HUD Exchange Income Eligibility Calculator, a self-paced online calculator, that can be utilized to determine income when working in the Community Planning and Development (CPD) programs such as HOME Investment Partnerships (HOME), Community Development Block Grant (CDBG), etc.